×

 If you are thinking about moving to Puerto Lopez, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Puerto Lopez can vary greatly depending on the location and size of the property.
 For a one-bedroom apartment in the city center, the monthly rent can be quite affordable.
 If you're looking to buy, the price per square meter for an apartment in the city center is also relatively inexpensive.
 However, prices can increase significantly for larger properties or those located in more desirable areas.
-It's also worth noting that the cost of utilities and maintenance fees can add to the overall cost of housing," said one expat in Puerto Lopez.
+It's also worth noting that the cost of utilities and maintenance fees can add to the overall cost of housing," commented one expat who made the move to Puerto Lopez.

 Should I buy or rent a home in Puerto Lopez?